skip to main content

 Cellular companies have ramped up their hotspot options over the past few years, but hotspots still aren’t an adequate replacement for home internet—you simply can’t get the same speeds or amount of data from a mobile plan.

-But if you are looking for a wireless solution to home internet, consider 5G home internet.
+But if you are looking for a wireless solution to cable or DSL internet, consider 5G home internet.
 Verizon and T-Mobile both offer affordable 5G internet services that give you unlimited data and respectable speeds at a flat monthly rate—no need to worry about contracts or extra fees.
 AT&T also offers home internet on its 5G and 4G LTE plans in some areas.

 5G internet is growing quickly, but watch out for slower speeds than you might get on a cell phone using the same data.
-The good news is that contracts are rare for these plans and installation is a breeze.
-We recommend comparing options and giving them a try if you don’t like the DSL, cable, or fiber internet available at your home.
+The good news is that contracts are rare for these plans, and installation is a breeze.

 FAQ about mobile hotspot devices